snatella/amarok-eoan-builder/README.md

 # amarok-eoan-builder

+Now with Focal build!

 _Most users will just want to download a release from the releases page.
 The code is included below in case you'd like to build your own._

 A simple, dumb and ugly builder that pulls a copy of master from https://github.com/KDE/amarok/ and compiles it (at this time they are not tagging nor branching for versions) _without_ polluting your system with dev packages.

-It is solely aimed at Ubuntu 19.10 (eoan) support, which is missing an amarok package.
+It is solely aimed at Ubuntu 19.10 (eoan)/20.04 (focal) support, which is missing an amarok package.

+- To build for 19.10, please switch to the 19.10-eoan branch.

 It'll create a .deb for you with (hopefully!) correct dependancies to just install (e.g. apt install amarok-_version_.deb).